walterxie/BioSci700/index.md

-Please rename the file and add your name and UPI into the file name, and then replace the author into your name in the header, including UPI insider the bracket.
+Please rename the R markdown file and add your name and UPI into the file name, and then open the R markdown file, replace the author into your name in the header, including UPI insider the bracket.

-This is an [R Markdown](http://rmarkdown.rstudio.com) Notebook, which can be edited by [RStudio](https://posit.co/download/rstudio-desktop/).
+This is an [R Markdown](http://rmarkdown.rstudio.com) Notebook.
+It can be edited by [RStudio](https://posit.co/download/rstudio-desktop/).
-One of online guides is available at [bookdown.org](https://bookdown.org/yihui/rmarkdown/).
+User guide is available at [bookdown.org](https://bookdown.org/yihui/rmarkdown/).

 **Note:** in question 1 and 2, some code has been given in order to define the input and output.
 Your code should be implemented between two comments "### your code here" and "### your code finished above".
 Please make sure that you do not miss any blocks, except for the example below: